Rocky Mountain Bank v. Google, Inc.: Legal proceedings

 Rocky Mountain Bank sued Google to force the company to delete the email account and reveal the account holder's identity.
 It stressed that speedy action was needed to protect its clients from "irreparable" and "unnecessary" danger.
 The bank attempted to file the case under seal because it wanted to preclude consternation from its customers and a "surge of inquiry".
 The motion to seal was denied by U.S. District Court Judge Ronald M. Whyte.
 Whyte wrote that "[a]n attempt by a bank to shield information about an unauthorized disclosure of confidential customer information until it can determine whether or not that information has been further disclosed and/or misused does not constitute a compelling reason that overrides the public's common law right of access to court filings".

 The case was later transferred to James Ware of the United States District Court for the Northern District of California.
 The judge placed an ad interim restraining order mandating Google to shut down the Gmail address.
 Ware forbade Google and the Gmail user from reviewing or dispensing the sensitive information.
 He also granted the bank's request to have Google reveal if the Gmail user had looked at the sensitive email or "otherwise manipulated" it and if the account was inactive or recently used.
 If the account had been recently used, Ware required Google to reveal to the bank the account holder's identity.

 Following Google's disclosures to the bank in adherence to Ware's order, Rocky Mountain Bank and Google requested in a joint motion that the restraining order be vacated.
 Telling the judge that the order had been mooted by Google's revelations, the motion requested that Google be allowed to restore the Gmail account.
 The motion did not enumerate Google's disclosures.

+The restraining order was considered by some lawyers to be a violation of privacy rights and the Gmail user's First Amendment right to discourse on the Internet.
+Eric Goldman, the director of an institute at Santa Clara University School of Law, commented that "[l]osing an email account is a big deal – it is very disconcerting to think that a judge could simply order my account deactivated."

 In a report filed in late September with the U. S. District Court for the Northern District of California, Google wrote that the confidential email was sent on August 12.
 Without entering the email, the Gmail user sent it to the account's spam folder.
 Google noted that the user could no longer access the email since it had been automatically deleted on September 19.
 Although Google had apprised the user of Rocky Mountain Bank's lawsuit on September 21, the company noted though that "with suspension of the Gmail account, the user now will be precluded from retrieving that notice, other communications about this matter or any other e-mail of importance to the user".